What is a misplaced modifier?

 Covered in mustard and relish, I enjoyed the hot dog. --> NO

-We want to change it so that it is closest to the word that it modifies - hot dog.
+We need to change this sentence so that the modifier is closest to the word that we want it to modify: hot dog.

 I enjoyed the hot dog covered in mustard and relish. --> YES